confluentinc/schema-registry/docs/avro.rst

 Sometimes we make incompatible changes.
 For example, modifying a field type from ``Number`` to ``String``.
 In this case, you will either need to upgrade all producers and consumers to the new schema version at the same time, or more likely – create a brand-new topic and start migrating applications to use the new topic and new schema, avoiding the need to handle two incompatible versions in the same topic.

-Transitive
-^^^^^^^^^^

-.. include:: includes/transitive.rst

-Transitive compatibility checking is important once you have more than two versions for a given subject.
-Refer to an `example of schema changes <https://github.com/confluentinc/schema-registry/issues/209>`__ which are incrementally compatible, but not transitively so.

 Summary Compatibility Types